 As always, we look forward to knowing about what you’re currently working on!
 Feel free to share them on our Facebook Page and while you’re at it, learn more about what others are currently making.

-Through this article, we hope you’re able to fully understand the different crochet needle sizes!
+Through this article, we hope you’re able to fully understand the different crochet hook sizes!